yard

 Mulch also adds a quiet fertilizing boost.
 A 2-3 inch layer of shredded leaves, straw, or grass clippings between rows slowly breaks down, building more organic matter and keeping the soil surface cooler.

 With healthy, living soil, you rely less on bagged fertilizer over time.
-Treat compost as your base feed and granular fertilizer as the fine‑tuning for heavy feeders like sweet corn stands or long‑season broccoli plants.
+Treat compost as your base feed and granular fertilizer as the fine-tuning for heavy feeders like sweet corn stands.
+Long-season broccoli plants usually need the same backup.

 Zone-specific advice, seasonal reminders, and new plant guides — no filler.